13th Khartiia Brigade

-The 13th Khartiia Brigade (хартія, also spelled Khartia) is a combat brigade of the National Guard of Ukraine formed in 2022.
+The 13th Khartiia Operational Brigade (13-та бригада оперативного призначення «Хартія», also spelled Khartia) is a combat brigade of the National Guard of Ukraine that was formed in 2022.

 Khartiia was founded by volunteers to defend against Russian offensives from the Kharkiv region.
-It has also seen action in Bakhmut, Soledar, Ocheretyne, and Serebrianskiy Forest.
+It has also seen action in Bakhmut, Soledar, Ocheretyne, and Serebryansky Forest.
 In 2023 Khartiia was reformed as a brigade of the National Guard of Ukraine.
 In April 2025 the 13th National Guard Khartiia Brigade was assigned to lead the newly organized Second Corps.

 History

 Ukrainian businessman Vsevolod Kozhemyako, CEO of the Agrotrade Group, founded Khartiia at the outset of the Russian full-scale invasion of Ukraine.
-The unit was formed in March 2022 by the volunteers.
+The unit was formed in March 2022 by volunteers.
 Initially it was a part of the 127th Territorial Defense Brigade.

-Ihor “Cornet” Obolienskyi, the National Guard of Ukraine colonel who rejoined the army in 2022 after a three-year stint in business, led Khartiia's military development.
-“Vsevolod [Kozhemyako] called me and proposed to join our forces”, recalls the Khartiia commander Obolienskyi about the start of the full-scale war.
-“I would be responsible for the troop, and he would manage and organize the unit.
-So we had this great synergy from the very beginning.”
-In spring 2022 Khartiia fought off the Russian invaders near Kharkiv and liberated Ruska Lozova along with other Ukrainian forces.
+Ihor "Cornet" Obolienskyi, a National Guard of Ukraine colonel who rejoined the army in 2022 after a three-year stint in business, led Khartiia's military development.

+Vsevolod [Kozhemyako] called me and proposed to join our forces, recalls the Khartiia commander Obolienskyi about the start of the full-scale war.
+I would be responsible for the troop, and he would manage and organize the unit.
+So we had this great synergy from the very beginning.

+In spring 2022 Khartiia fought off the Russian invaders near Kharkiv and liberated Ruska Lozova, alongside other Ukrainian forces.
 Khartiia was one of the first Ukrainian units to reach the border with Russia during the counteroffensive in the Kharkiv region in September 2022.

-In December 2022 Khartiia was the only Ukrainian volunteer military unit in the battle of Bakhmut.
+In December 2022 Khartiia was the only Ukrainian volunteer unit in the Battle of Bakhmut.